nh-server/switch-guide/docs/index.md

       - **Q: Why do I need to set my console as primary before starting this guide?** <br>
             A: The Switch will otherwise try to connect to Nintendo servers before starting apps, which can lead to unexpected delays and make emuMMCs completely unusable.

-      - **Q: Can I follow this guide if I have a smaller microSD card, and what are the risks involved in choosing the sysNAND CFW path?** <br>
+      - **Q: Can I follow this guide if I have a smaller microSD card, and what are the risks involved in choosing the sysCFW path?** <br>
-            A: Nothing stops you from using CFW on your sysNAND, but it is recommended for first-timers to get familiar with CFW by starting with an emuMMC.
-Running CFW on sysNAND can risk bricking your console's internal system software, stopping it from turning on even without starting the console via RCM or from your modchip.
-It also risks [bans](https://nx.eiphax.tech/ban.html).
+            A: Nothing stops you from using sysCFW, but it is recommended for first-timers to get familiar with CFW by starting with an emuMMC.
+If used improperly, running sysCFW can cause software bricks and/or [bans](https://nx.eiphax.tech/ban.html).

       - **Q: Are there any specific restrictions or limitations imposed by Nintendo on consoles running custom firmware and homebrew?** <br>
             A: Nintendo has shown a distinct tolerance for users using CFW while online.
 They __do not__ ban for the presence of CFW, they ban for misbehavior - such as piracy or cheating online.
 Otherwise, you are treated like all other users.